Skip to content

 March 15, 2026, 12:20 pm | Read time: 4 minutes

-Crises are part of life.
+Crises are a part of life.
 They usually come and go, but sometimes they reach proportions that burden and even overwhelm us.
 I know this too.
-Then thoughts endlessly circle around the problem–often exactly when we actually want to relax, tackle an important task, or simply sleep.
+Then thoughts endlessly circle around the problem—often exactly when we want to relax, tackle an important task, or simply sleep.
 In my book, “Highway to Health – In 7 Steps to a Healthy Long Life,” which will be released on January 4, I also address these topics and introduce an effective tool from cognitive behavioral therapy (CBT): the so-called “Worry Time.”
-It can help break this cycle of thoughts and make falling asleep easier in the evening.
+It can help break this cycle of thoughts and make falling asleep at night easier.

 The method structures rumination and channels it into productive paths instead of suppressing it.
 This way, the brain learns to distinguish between “not now” and “later.”
 This clear separation creates distance and conveys a sense of regained control.